Get Smarter Using iCloud Storage

 If you rely solely on iCloud, a computer glitch or a small mistake on your part could wipe out a lifetime of memories.

-You need both — sync for convenience, and a backup for security.
+You need both — sync for convenience, and backup for security.
 Sync makes your photos easy to access on all your devices.
 A backup keeps your photos safe no matter what.
 Ideally, an offline, outside-of-Apple-ecosystem copy of your entire Photos library.

-The solution: Get smarter about storage
+Solution: Get smart about storage

 In an ideal world, you would: